Mountain lion suspected of snatching dog from bedroom as child slept - News 12 Now

-PESCADERO, Calif. – Authorities in San Mateo County believe a mountain lion entered a home in the coastal town of Pescadero and took a resident’s dog, CBS San Francisco reports.
+PESCADERO, Calif.
+(CBS News) – Authorities in San Mateo County believe a mountain lion entered a home in the coastal town of Pescadero and took a resident’s dog, CBS San Francisco reports.

 Deputies said a woman, child and a 15-pound Portugese Podengo were sleeping in a bedroom at a home on the 800 block of Native Sons Road early Monday morning when the incident occurred.